 For me, some tenets include:

 - I tend to come away from the first six rounds with three running backs and a trio of receivers.
-Most of my 2021 drafts have produced running backs in the first two picks, followed by a pair of receivers and then which ever of the two positions provides the best value.
-I have drafted three straight RBs to open a draft more than once this year, and it becomes awfully dicey to field a stout receiving corps doing it this way.
+Most of my recent drafts have produced running backs in the first two picks, followed by a pair of receivers and then which ever of the two positions provides the best value.
+I have taken three straight RBs to open a draft more than once this year, and it becomes awfully dicey to field a stout receiving corps doing it this way.
 This works easier in casual formats, because players tend to reach for QBs in comparison to more competitive setups.
 If I can establish a starting core of three running backs and as many wideouts in the first eight picks, the rest of the team generally falls into place.

 - I almost never draft a tight end before Round 6, and if you do, it becomes even more important to avoid quarterback until later on.
 Admittedly, there’s a massive drop-off from the top six guys down to the next tier of players.
 I am confident in my ability to draft two tight ends late and play the matchups, a strategy not recommended for casual players.